Entries Written By Spencer Kelty

 “If a patient sits up as little as two inches and their CSF drain isn’t adjusted, it can make them sick, and from there they can go downhill pretty quickly,” explained Tom Clement.

 Aqueduct’s technology, consisting of a single use Smart External Drain (SED) cartridge, and the SED console, eliminates the need for constant monitoring.
 The SED automatically adjusts for patient movement while maintaining the physician-prescribed settings.
-The technology will both increase the ease of use and safety when managing patients with external CSF drains.
+The technology is designed to both increase the ease of use and safety when managing patients with external CSF drains.

 The IP behind Aqueduct was spun out of the University of Washington in 2013.
 Aqueduct has since received FDA clearance, with two 510(k)s completed and a third in progress.